 $ bambu ../led_example.c ../IPs.xml --top-fname=led_example --simulate --simulator=VERILATOR --file-input-data=../leds_ctrl.v,../sw_ctrl.v,../btn_ctrl.v,../sevensegments_ctrl.v --C-no-parse=../leds_ctrl.c,../sw_ctrl.c,../btn_ctrl.c,../sevensegments_ctrl.c

 --C-no-parse=../leds_ctrl.c,../sw_ctrl.c,../btn_ctrl.c,../sevensegments_ctrl.c specifies bambu to use also these C source files to create the executable for the co-simulation.
 However, these files are not used for HLS: the C function calls are still mapped on the user-provided Verilog modules as described in

 This just works but there are a few subtleties going on under the hood.
 Here the C files (passed with the command line option

---C-no-parse) mimick in C the behavior of the underlying verilog modules.
+--C-no-parse) mimick in C the behavior of the underlying Verilog modules.
 If you look into

 btn_ctrl.c you can see that in the C version the button is always pressed (it always returns 1).
 Now, when performing the co-simulation with the testbench generated from the C code, bambu expects that the behavior of the HDL is the same of the C code.
-This is is done by checking that the value returned by the C program is the same as the result written on the output port of the generated HW module.
+This is done by checking that the value returned by the C program is the same as the result written on the output port of the generated HW module.
 In this case, the function we synthesized returns void, so there is actually no value to compare.
-But the key difference is that software execution terminates, because the ‘button’ is pressed.
-If in simulation there is nobody pressing the button, the simulation runs forever, waiting for the button to be pressed.
-In this sense it does not behave like the C code.
+But the key difference is that software execution terminates because the ‘button’ is pressed.
+If during the simulation there is nobody pressing the button, the simulation runs forever, waiting for the button to be pressed.
+In this sense, it does not behave like the C code.
 This situation is handled adding some extra code in

 btn_ctrl.v, inside the